SlimIO/Governance/docs/get_started.md

   Available Commands
-    init       Clone and install a complete SlimIO Agent. add        Add one or many addon(s) to the local agent (Addon are enabled by default). remove     Remove one or many addons from the local agent (Erase them from the disk). create     Create and/or generate SlimIO files and addons. build      Build and compile an agent into an executable with Node.js bundled in it. archive    Create an addon archive (useful to remotely deploy addons with Prism). connect    Connect to a local or remote SlimIO agent (must be started with the Socket built-in Addon). config     Configure a local agent or a remote running agent. debug      Debug local agent (navigate through local agent dump files) start      Start the local agent with advanced debugging and logging utilities. set        Setup a new settings in the local cache. get        Get one or all keys stored in the local cache (return all keys if no argument is given).
+    init       Clone and install a complete SlimIO Agent. add        Add one or many addons to the local agent (Each addon are enabled by default.). remove     Remove one or many addons from the local agent (erase them from the disk.). create     Create and/or generate SlimIO files and addons. build      Build and compile an agent into an executable with Node.js bundled in it. archive    Create an addon archive (useful to remotely deploy addons with Prism). connect    Connect to a local or remote SlimIO agent (must be started and use the Socket built-in Addon). config     Configure a local or remote running agent. schema     Create a config file from a JSON Schema (2019-09 draft). debug      Debug the local agent (navigate through local agent dump files). start      Start the local agent with advanced debugging and logging utilities. lang       Configure the CLI default language (which is english by default). set        Setup and/or configure a given setting in the local cache. get        Get one or all keys stored in the local cache (return all keys if no argument is given).

   For more info, run any command with the `--help` flag